rx-li/PASTA/README.md

 `conda env create -f environment.yml`

-- Install PASTA by typing the following in shell
+- Activate the enviornment by typing the following in shell

 `
-conda activate PASTA_env
+conda activate pastaenv
-pip install PASTA
 `

 # Simple example